-Full circle, not in an asset management role, but in a dedicated ESG, role.
+Full circle, not in an asset management role, but in a dedicated ESG role.
 Can you just let me know about your role there?
 What was what was your mandate to what was your job and what was your kind of focus?

-So so I came in, there was there was no one.
+So so I came and there was there was no one.
 I was the first person that they hired from an ESG perspective.
 And my role was very much to grow the ESG brand within the business, to try to get us to be recognized as a leading ESG asset manager.
-Not necessarily to be the leader, but to be seen amongst like the top quartile.
+Not necessarily to be the leader, but to be seen amongst like a top quartile.

-And we have two parts of our business.
-We have we now have three of that two.
+And we have two parts of our business that we have.
+We now have to really update to.
 But we had initially at the time just core and value add.
-So my role was very much to it with the fund managers, the investment teams to build and integrate ESG and weight into the way that we managed our funds.
+So my role was very much to it.
+The fund managers, the investment teams to build and integrate ESG and weight into the way that we managed our funds.
 So that was a huge part.

-So take going from sort of nothing to, to creating like a vision and a strategy, embedding it into everything from acquisitions to, you know, quarterly ESG risk profiling to investor reporting to data to, you know, gathering the data.
-We had like none.
+So take going from sort of nothing to to creating like a vision and a strategy, embedding it into everything from acquisitions to quarterly ESG risk profiling to investor reporting to data to, you know, gathering the data we had like none.
 Now we have 85%.
-So, yeah, that was very much my role.
+So yeah, that was very much my role.
 And then a very small part of it was also to do the corporate side.

-So just looking at Fear Real Estates, you know, corporate emissions, things like that, which, which we're on top of now.
+So just looking at fear real estates, you know, corporate emissions, things like that, which, which we are on top of now.
 But yeah, the primary part of my role was very much investment focused.
-So how can we embed ESG truly into what we doing?
+So how can we embed ESG truly into what we doing.
 And very much a massive part of my role.

-And I tell anyone this and it's really important when I'm hiring anyone is relationship building communication.
-I've always seen myself as almost like an internal consultant, because as much as ESG grown, it's still you still have to win respect, trust, approval.
+And I tell anyone this, and it's really important when I'm hiring anyone is relationship building communication.

+I've always seen myself as almost like an internal consultant because as much as ESG grown, it's still you still have to win respect, trust, approval.
 You have to get people on your side.
-I mean, the majority of time now, I work with amazing people, but there's still a few that you do have to to sort of win over and convince.
+I mean, the majority of time now, I work with amazing people, but there's still there's a few that you do have to to sort of win over and convince.